-You’ve already started the hardest part: you admitted to yourself that you wanted something else.
-It doesn’t really matter what that “else” is; all that matters is you finally said aloud (if only to yourself).
+You’ve already started the hardest part: you admitted to yourself that you want something else.
+It doesn’t really matter what that “else” is; all that matters is you finally said aloud (if only to yourself),

 I cannot remain as I am and flourish.

-Oh the irony that even as that last word falls from your lips, your find yourself wrapped in darkness.
+Oh, the irony that even as that last word falls from your lips, you find yourself wrapped in darkness.
 You can’t see anything anymore, and can barely move.
 This isn’t what you meant!

 In speaking those words, you thought your Path would become clear.
 The clouds would part and your next steps would be illuminated with the sun’s glowing rays.
 Flowers would bloom with each step you took, and Joy would shine forth from your heart.

-Instead, here you are, stuck.
+Instead, here you are.
+Stuck.
 There is no light.
 The air is thick and stuffy, and you can’t see where to go, let alone how to get there.
-There is no joy, just confusion and frustration.
-And perhaps not a little bit of sadness.
+There is no joy; just confusion and frustration.
+And perhaps more than a little bit of sadness.

 How are you supposed to find your way forward when you can’t move at all?